 In the second paper, we included an additional, newly released microphone, namely the Sennheiser Ambeo.
 For this listening test we wanted to replicate a more typical usage of these microphones, so the spatial recordings were presented using a head-tracked binaural rendering over headphones, which is standard for 360 videos presented using a Head Mounted Display (HMD).

 The listening test stimuli were taken from a live performance by an acoustic quartet (flute, guitar, saxophone and cello) of an original spatial music composition entitled A Round, Around.
 This piece consists of tonal, melodic canons, rotations and other spatial effects created by passing musical material between consecutive instruments, as can be seen in the score excerpt below.
-Many, many thanks to Kate Ellis, Nick Roth, and Lina Andonovska for their fine performance.
+Many thanks to funding and supporting agencies Science Foundation Ireland, Sennheiser, and Google, and the musicians Kate Ellis, Nick Roth, and Lina Andonovska for their fine performance.

 The piece was recorded using multiple monophonic spot (AKG 414s) and room microphones (AKG C314s, and Sennheiser TLMs) arranged in a circle of 1m radius and at 90 degree intervals, as shown below.
 In order to ensure consistent reproduction and microphone position, four excerpts from the piece were then reproduced using a number of loudspeakers and Ambisonic recordings made with each of the microphones in turn.
 A MOTU 8m audio interface was used for the TetraMic and Ambeo, while the other microphones used their own, proprietary interfaces.
 All of these recordings can be downloaded from the link at the bottom of this post, along with some additional recordings we couldn’t include in the test itself.